vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-03-vertx-web.md

 It's time to conclude this post.
 We have seen how Vert.x Web lets you implement a REST API easily and how it can serve static resources.
 A bit more fancy than before, but still pretty easy.

-Next time, we are going to improve our test to cover the REST API.
+Next time, we are going to improve our tests to cover the REST API.

 Say Tuned &amp; Happy Coding !